top of page

 Lead instructor, administration

 Jonathan is a dedicated teacher and mentor.
 He believes that a deep and accurate understanding of the more-than-human world is necessary for us to be healthy, both culturally and individually.
 The Fox Paw School is his small effort towards reconnecting himself and other humans with the rest of our wild kin.
-When he's not teaching, you'll find him poking around beaver wetlands, watching the clouds and listening to birds.

 Fox-Paw-School-Vermont-VT-Wildlife-Tracking-Awareness-Nature-Connection-Lucian-bio